subithou/Python/variables_dataType.md

-[Home](https://github.com/subithou/Python) / Variables and Data types
+[Home](https://github.com/subithou/Python) / Variables and Data Types
-# Varibales and Data types
+# Varibales and Data Types

 ### What is a variable?
 * The variable is a named memory location which can store the data.